Evanlab02/Evanlab02/README.md

 # Hi, my name is Evan 👋
 ### I am very passionate about making an impact with technology and solving problems.
 I am interested in Backend development, Dev Ops, Cloud Solutions and Data Science.
-Currently a intern software engineer at NTT Ltd.
+Currently an associate software engineer at NTT Ltd.

 - 🔭 I’m currently working at NTT Ltd. where we are working with Python and React.
 - 🌱 I’m currently learning more about front-end development.